xiCO2k/laravel-vue-i18n/README.md

 mix.i18n();

 // Laravel < 9, since the lang folder is inside the resources folder
-// you will need to pass as parameter. mix.i18n('resources/lang');
+// you will need to pass as parameter:

+// mix.i18n('resources/lang');
 ```

 ### Usage